By Dana Kim, Crypto Markets Analyst

 -

 Coinbase’s Investment Strategies: Coinbase utilized AI to guide users in making trades on its platform, enhancing decision-making with predictive analytics.
 Post-bug, the company faces scrutiny regarding its use of AI-driven tools, risking a decline in user trust as traders reassess their engagement.
+Many traders are now looking into sophisticated tools highlighted in Gemini’s new needle tool for insights.

 -